stumathews/UnderstandingLanguageExt/README.md

 * ThrowIfFailed()
 * FailureToNone()

+Bonus: Functional programming concepts

+* Caching - Using pure functions to cache things, ensuring that you need not call expensive calls if they've been done once already.
+* Changing object state over time
+* Immutability

 Note: To run any specific tutorial, right-click on the project in the solution explorer and 'Set as start-up project'

 # The Basics